GMOD/jbrowse-components/website/docs/config_guide.md

     /* list of assembly configurations, e.g. the genomes being viewed */ ],
   "tracks": [
-    /* array of tracks being loaded, contain reference to which assembl(ies) they belong to */
+    /* array of tracks being loaded, contain reference to which assembl(y/ies) they belong to */
   ],
   "defaultSession": {